avarghesein/WhiteStat/README.md

 #### Tools Used

-The Utility has been built using Python3 (Flask , Pandas and SQLite for persistance, Bootstrap/JQuery for UX), and packaged as a Docker Container.
+Front End(UX): Python Flask, BootStrap, JQuery, SASS Middle Ware: Python, Python Pandas
+BackEnd: SQLite

+The entire components are built and packaged as Docker Images, and run as Containers in the Host System.
-As of now it supports both X64 and arm/Armhf (ArmV7) architectures, and container image for both has been available in Docker Hub.
+Supports both X64 and arm/Armhf (ArmV7) architectures.
+Docker Images are available in Docker Hub.

 ## Prerequisites :